 The terrain is rolling countryside, occasional hills, possible short gradients of low percents.

-The tour is for cyclists in good physical condition and of some experience and average fitness working out regularly.
-Due to the distances and frequent headwinds, many cyclists may consider this tour challenging.
+Due to the distances and frequent headwinds, some cyclists may consider this tour challenging.

 Nearest airport: Paris airports